Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

 \subsection{Serverless Cloud Solutions}

-In this part, we first survey various commercial and open-source serverless cloud solutions that are available and compare them based on the aspects described in the previous parts.
-Table~\ref{tab:serverless_platformcmp} summarizes the specifications of different serverless solutions.
-We note that, in addition to the platforms listed in the table, there has been several other serverless computing projects (namely, Fission Workflow \cite{fissionflow}, Kubeless \cite{kubeless}, Iron Function \cite{ironio}) that were discontinued.
-We have excluded these platforms from the table.

-Leveraging our observations from the studied serverless solutions, in the next part (Section~\ref{subsec:generalarch}), we come up with a generic architecture that include the main components of these systems.
+In this part, we first survey various commercial and open-source serverless cloud systems, and then, compare them (in Table~\ref{tab:serverless_platformcmp}) based on the aspects described in the previous sections.
+We note that, in addition to the platforms listed in Table~\ref{tab:serverless_platformcmp}, there have been several other serverless computing projects (\eg Fission Workflow \cite{fissionflow}, Kubeless \cite{kubeless}, and Iron Function \cite{ironio}) that were discontinued, thus, we have excluded them from the comparison table. \revisedagain{Because programming languages have an impact on function efficiency \cite{jackson2018investigation, bortolini2019investigating}, in Table~\ref{tab:serverless_platformcmp}, we include the list of language runtimes that are officially supported by each serverless system to help function developers in choosing a feasible system and language for their function.} Lastly, in Section~\ref{subsec:generalarch}, we leverage our observations from the studied serverless systems and design a generic architecture that includes the main components of the serverless systems.